Kim Tschang-yeul: International Art Scene

 Kim Tschang-yeul was then able to participate in the Paris Avant Garde Festival with the help of Paik Nam June in 1969, after which he permanently relocated to Paris and married Frenchwoman Martine Gillon.

-Kim Tschang-yeul’s participation in the Salon de Mai in Paris, 1972, was the most critical turning point in his career.
+Kim Tschang-yeul's participation in the Salon de Mai in Paris, 1972, was the most critical turning point in his career.
 For this exhibition, he submitted the famous water droplet painting, Event of Night (Événement de la nuit, 1972), which gained critical acclaim.

-For the rest of his career and life, Kim continued to produce series of water droplet paintings that incorporated “water droplets set against stark, neutral, monochromatic backgrounds in a way that conjoins figuration, hyperrealism, and abstraction.”
+For the rest of his career and life, Kim continued to produce series of water droplet paintings that incorporated "water droplets set against stark, neutral, monochromatic backgrounds in a way that conjoins figuration, hyperrealism, and abstraction."

 The attention received from the water droplet paintings was a great reward after almost a decade of inconspicuousness in the French art field.
-In a 1974 letter to friend and fellow artist Park Seo-bo, Kim Tschang-yeul wrote: “I have not had a single show for the last 10 years, but now all of a sudden so many shows are scheduled.
-I am doing shows like I’m having diarrhoea…”
+In a 1974 letter to friend and fellow artist Park Seo-bo, Kim Tschang-yeul wrote: "I have not had a single show for the last 10 years, but now all of a sudden so many shows are scheduled."

 Indeed, throughout the 1970s, Kim Tschang-yeul participated in numerous group exhibitions as well as holding solo shows, which continuously built up his recognition in Europe, America, Canada, and Japan, and his works were represented at prominent art fairs like Art Cologne and Art Basel.